NATO reporting name

-"NATO reporting names" are a system of code names used by NATO to denote military aircraft and other equipment used by the militaries of Russia, the rest of the former Soviet Union, other former Warsaw Pact countries and China, as well as other countries that use such weaponry.
-The system assists military communications by providing short, one or two-syllable names, as alternatives to the precise proper names – which may be easily confused under operational conditions or are unknown in the western world.
+NATO uses a system of code names, called reporting names, to denote military aircraft and other equipment used by post-Soviet states, former Warsaw Pact countries, China, and other countries.
+The system assists military communications by providing short, one- or two-syllable names, as alternatives to the precise proper names, which may be easily confused under operational conditions or are unknown in the Western world.

-The assignment of reporting names is managed by the Air Force Interoperability Council (AFIC), previously known as the Air Standardization Coordinating Committee or ASCC), which is separate from NATO.
+The assignment of reporting names is managed by the Five Eyes Air Force Interoperability Council (AFIC), previously known as the Air Standardization Coordinating Committee (ASCC), which is separate from NATO.
 Based in Washington DC, AFIC comprises representatives from the militaries of three NATO members (Canada, the United Kingdom and United States) and two non-NATO countries (Australia and New Zealand).

-When the system was introduced, in the 1950s, reporting names also implicitly designated potentially hostile aircraft.

-However, since the end of the Cold War, some NATO air forces have operated various aircraft types with reporting names, (e.g. the "Fulcrum" (Mikoyan MiG-29).
+When the system was introduced in the 1950s, reporting names also implicitly designated potentially hostile aircraft.
+However, since the end of the Cold War, some NATO air forces have operated various aircraft types with reporting names (e.g., "Fulcrum" for the Mikoyan MiG-29).

 American variations

-The United States Department of Defense (DOD) expands on the NATO reporting names in some cases.
-NATO refers to surface-to-air missile systems mounted on ships or submarines with the same names as the corresponding land-based systems, but the US DOD assigns a different series of numbers with a different suffix (i.e., SA-N- vis-à-vis.
-SA-) for these systems.
+The United States Department of Defense (DoD) expands on the NATO reporting names in some cases.
+NATO refers to surface-to-air missile systems mounted on ships or submarines with the same names as the corresponding land-based systems, but the DoD assigns a different series of numbers with a different prefix (i.e., SA-N- versus SA-) for these systems.
 The names are kept the same as a convenience.
 Where there is no corresponding system, a new name is devised.

 Soviet nicknames

 The Soviet Union did not always assign official "popular names" to its aircraft, but unofficial nicknames were common as in any air force.
-Generally, Soviet pilots did not use the NATO names, preferring a different, Russian, nickname.
+Generally, Soviet pilots did not use the NATO names, preferring a native Russian nickname.
 An exception was that Soviet airmen appreciated the MiG-29's codename "Fulcrum", as an indication of its pivotal role in Soviet air defence.

 Nomenclature

-To reduce the risk of confusion, unusual or made-up names were allocated, the idea being that the names chosen would be unlikely to occur in normal conversation, and be easier to memorise.
-For fixed-wing aircraft, single-syllable words denoted piston-prop and turboprop, while multiple-syllable words denoted jets.
+To reduce the risk of confusion, unusual or made-up names are allocated, the idea being that the names chosen are unlikely to occur in normal conversation and are easier to memorise.

+For fixed-wing aircraft, the number of syllables indicates the type of the aircraft's engine.
+Single-syllable code names denote reciprocating engine or turboprop, while two-syllable code names denote jet engine.

-Bombers had names starting with the letter 'B' and names like "Badger" (Tupolev Tu-16), "Blackjack" (Tupolev Tu-160) and "Bear" (Tupolev Tu-95) were used.
-"Frogfoot," the reporting name for the Sukhoi Su-25, references the aircraft's close air support role.
-Transports had names starting with 'C' (for "cargo"), which resulted in names like "Condor" for the Antonov An-124 or "Candid" for the Ilyushin Il-76.
+Bombers have names starting with the letter "B", and names like "Badger" (Tupolev Tu-16), "Blackjack" (Tupolev Tu-160) and "Bear" (Tupolev Tu-95) have been used.
+"Frogfoot", the reporting name for the Sukhoi Su-25, references the aircraft's close air support role.
+Transports have names starting with "C" (for "cargo"), resulting in names like "Condor" for the Antonov An-124 or "Candid" for the Ilyushin Il-76.

 Lists of NATO reporting names

 Missiles

-The initial letter of the name indicated the use of that equipment.